Kyagara/crescent/README.md

 ## Install:

-When installing crescent using cargo, default profiles will be created in crescent's main directory: `$HOME/.crescent/`.
+> The main directory for profiles and applications is `$HOME/.crescent/`.

 ```bash
 cargo install crescent-cli